 If you don’t know the area, it can be quite confusing to know what is Lorne Park and what is Clarkson.
 On Google maps, if you click on a neighbourhood name, like “Streetsville”, a blue map of the area will pop up to show you the boundaries.
 But nothing shows up with Clarkson and Lorne Park, showing even Google isn’t quite sure where one ends and the other begins.

 If you go to the map made by the Toronto Real Estate Board, they have done a good job setting the boundaries, but the public remains largely unaware.
 The problem begins when realtors keep stretching the Lorne Park boundary further and further to where I see homes in Clarkson labelled as Lorne Park, because we all know how valuable a Lorne Park address is.
 Whatever the reason, it can further add to the confusion of values.
 This is from realtor.ca a few days ago, and I see it all the time.
-This is a Clarkson home in the border of Lorne Park.
+This is a Clarkson home near the border of Lorne Park.
 The phrase “close only counts in horseshoes and hand grenades” comes to mind.

 East Credit – It’s Not Streetsville

 This is a huge area that was created by Toronto Real Estate Board, which rolls together some lovely areas of the city together with some less prime areas.
 The best sections are a small handful of streets nestled right along the Credit River, including an enclave of homes called Credit Point at the south west corner of the village.
 The rest of East Credit is not at all the same.